WUBE-FM

 WUBE-FM (105.1 MHz) is a radio station broadcasting a country music radio format.
 Licensed to Cincinnati, Ohio, it is owned by Hubbard Broadcasting.

 WUBE-FM has an effective radiated power (ERP) of 14,500 watts.
 It broadcasts using HD Radio technology.
 It airs an alternate country music format on its HD2 digital subchannel.
-The radio studios and transmitter are located just northeast of Downtown Cincinnati, two blocks from one another.

-WUBE hosts the "Free Music Stage" At Taste of Cincinnati and Jammin' in the Country in neighboring Clermont County.
-Both events bring national known country music artists as well as local and emerging artists to the Tri-State area.
+The studios are located on Kennedy Avenue, in the Oakley neighborhood of Cincinnati where they have been since August 2021, while the transmitter remains closer to Downtown Cincinnati, in the Walnut Hills neighborhood.